IIIF/api/source/api/content-state/0.2/index.md

 * spatial or temporal fragment of a Canvas
 * spatial or temporal point on a Canvas

-The annotation must contain enough information about dereferenceable resources to show the content in context.
+The Annotation must contain enough information about dereferenceable resources to show the content in context.
 For example, a Canvas is almost certainly not enough information for a viewer to show the intended view; the Manifest the canvas is part of needs to be indicated so that the client can load the Manifest first, and then find the Canvas within it.

-### 2.2 Form of annotation
+### 2.2 Form of Annotation

 The content state data may be passed to a client in one of several forms, and a client _SHOULD_ be able to accept and process it in all of these forms.

-* As the URL of an annotation, that the client must de-reference
+* As the URL of an Annotation with the motivation `highlighting`, that the client must de-reference
-* As JSON-LD, in the form of a full annotation
+* As JSON-LD, in the form of a full Annotation with the motivation `highlighting`
-* As JSON-LD, as the value of the `target` property of an implied annotation with the motivation `highlighting`
+* As JSON-LD, as the value of the `target` property of an implied Annotation with the motivation `highlighting`

 If a client is capable of reading the content state from the value of an HTTP GET or POST request parameter, it _MUST_ look for the content state in a request parameter called `iiif-content`.